 Because repairing a garage door can be difficult and dangerous, it’s a good idea to get help from a professional instead of tackling the project yourself.

 At Blankenship Garage Doors, we’re dedicated to providing our clientele with excellent service.
+We proudly serve Bend, La Pine, Madras, Redmond, and surrounding areas of Central Oregon.
 Our experienced team can repair your garage door safely and quickly.
 Call Blankenship today to learn how.